hellbox/srob-migration/content/reviews/writing-in-between-the-lines.md

-name = "Writing in between the lines" title = "Writing in between the lines" dek = "The latest issue of local literary magazine PageBoy invites writers to write about writers they love." facebookauto = "The latest issue of PageBoy magazine invites local writers to write  honestly about writers they love, from Kafka to Wodehouse." twitterauto = "PageBoy's latest issue invites writers to write about writers." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/pageboy-.md"]
+name = "Writing in between the lines" title = "Writing in between the lines" dek = "The latest issue of local literary magazine PageBoy invites writers to write about writers they love." type = "Review"facebookauto = "The latest issue of PageBoy magazine invites local writers to write  honestly about writers they love, from Kafka to Wodehouse." twitterauto = "PageBoy's latest issue invites writers to write about writers." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/pageboy-.md"]